-Furthermore, training was provided in sales, internal audits and economic planning and control.
+In addition, training has been provided in the commercial field, internal audit, digital transformation, information security management and planning and economic control.

-Furthermore, as mentioned in the second section of point F.1.2., all workers are given courses on legal content regarding the Crime Prevention Model which encompasses the implementation of the Code of Conduct and the establishment of the Complaints Channel.
-In 2016, everyone who joined the company or had not yet taken this course was asked to take it, specifically 314 employees with structural jobs and degrees at levels A and B, for a total of 628 hours, and 864 employees at levels C and F for a total of 1,728 hours.
+Furthermore, as mentioned in the second section of point F.1.2. above, all workers are given courses on legal content regarding the Crime Prevention Model which encompasses the implementation of the Code of Conduct and the establishment of the Complaints Channel.
+Thus, all those people who joined the workforce or were still awaiting incorporation in 2017, were summoned to attend, that is, fifty-eight employees with structure charge and graduates of grades A and B, for a total of one hundred and sixteen hours, and, additionally, four hundred and eighty-nine employees of grades C and F, with nine hundred and seventy-eight hours, having reached out to ninety-eight percent of the workers trained.
+During 2018, the remaining employees will be trained to complete the remainder of the workforce.